Vadim2090/Grants-Program/my_project_name.md

 Metronomo is a user growth infrastracture for NEAR ecosystem

 #### Problem
-Initially, we wanted to create a marketing automation tool, but we faced with the problem of missing the underlying data layer
+Initially, we wanted to create a marketing automation tool, but we faced the problem of missing the underlying data layer.
 On-chain data is huge but fragmented and poorly structured => ETL takes long time and is expensive => there are no tools for acquaring and retaining users in web3 similar to existing in web2

 #### Solution
 *
-The first step - to provide mintbase and businesses on the platform with the user profiling tool via transformation of on-chain data
-In the long term lay the foundation for building multiple martech products on NEAR, create new data layer in the form of a data protocol
+The first step is to provide mintbase marketplaces with the user profiling tool via transformation of on-chain data In the long term lay the foundation for building multiple martech products on NEAR, create new data layer in the form of a data protocol

 #### Why we do